Mini Birthday Cake

 ♫ Listening to: Dark Charms by Banta ♫

-This recipe makes a mini 4” chocolate birthday cake with ombre vanilla frosting.
+This recipe makes one mini birthday cake (4 servings).

 Vegan Chocolate Cake Ingredients

 - ¼ cup (25g) cocoa powder

 - ½ cup (110g) organic, vegan, or raw sugar*

 - ½ cup (120g) nondairy milk*